MicrosoftDocs/mixed-reality/enthusiast-guide/headset-display.md

 This issue is likely caused by your headset's or graphics cards drivers or Windows software experiencing problems with adjusting the displayed content to appear correctly on your headset.
 To fix this:

-* Turn off any features that may allow your system to use a pixel resolution higher than your display.
+* Turn off any features that may allow your PC to use a pixel resolution higher than your display.
 These features are present in your graphics card manufacturer's software.
 You can access this software by doing the following:
-    * Right click on your desktop background > Select "Show more options" (only required for Windows 11 systems) > Select the name of the application matching the name of your graphics card's manufacturer.
+    * Right click on your desktop background > Select "Show more options" (only required for Windows 11) > Select the name of the application matching the name of your graphics card's manufacturer.
 * Reinstall your headset drivers.
     1 Go to Device Manager.
     2 Expand the Mixed Reality devices section.
-    3 Right click and uninstall your Mixed Reality device's drivers from your system.
+    3 Right click and uninstall your Mixed Reality device's drivers from your PC.
     4 Disconnect your headset from your PC and plug it back in after a restart.
 * Reset the external display cache in the registry.
     1 Open Registry Editor and navigate to **HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\GraphicsDrivers**.